hsn0najafi/samsung-notes/README.md

 # react-todo

-React CRUD Operations In Todo App
+Samsung Android 8 Memo App

 ## How To Run